 Elements are objects in scenes, including DIVs, text, HTML widgets, images, audio, videos, symbols, and groups.
 Let’s grasp an overview of elements.

-DIV element is displayed as an HTML <div> element.
-They come in three predefined shapes, including rectangle, rounded rectangle, and ellipse.
-You can adjust these shapes using the Corner property.
+DIV element is displayed as an HTML element.
+They come in three predefined shapes, namely rectangle, rounded rectangle, and ellipse.
+You can adjust these shapes using the corner property.

 Text element displays text in a scene.
 You can change the font, size, color, styling, etc., or even edit the HTML for the text element.
 Besides, you can use web safe fonts, system fonts, and Google fonts for your text.
 Saola Animate also includes the option to embed system fonts in the HTML5 output.
 That way, text will maintain appearance no matter the font installation on viewers’ computer.